 Meet Your Counselor

 My name is Christina and my role at Xavier is to help students transfer to Xavier University with as much ease as possible.
-My son transferred to Xavier as a sophomore which gave me a unique perspective on the needs of a transfer student.
+I’m a Xavier alumna and a lifelong Xavier fan.
+When my son transferred to Xavier as a sophomore it gave me a unique perspective on the needs of a transfer student.
 Whether you’re transferring to be closer to home, to find a better fit, or any other reason, I want to congratulate you on taking your future by the horns and being brave enough to make a change.
 I’ll be here for you each step to ensure your needs are met so you can call Xavier home.

-When I’m not recruiting Musketeers, I’m finishing my MBA.
-I can also be found traveling off the beaten path anywhere in the United States (or the world) or hanging out at home with my husband or pets, Binx (a prissy tuxedo cat) and Toodles (the most loveable Yorkie/Pomeranian/Chihuahua/mystery dog).
+Now that I’ve completed my MBA, I’m using the extra time to teach GOA for first-year students.
+I can also be found traveling off the beaten path anywhere in the United States (or the world) or hanging out at home with my husband or pets, Binx is my prissy tuxedo cat and Toodles is my loveable Yorkie/Chihuahua “Chorkie.”

 Favorite thing about Xavier

 My favorite thing about Xavier is the spirit of compassion our faculty and staff have for our students.
 As a first-generation college student, I had an amazing group of individuals at Xavier who supported me throughout my four years and beyond.
-My academic advisor has become my mentor throughout my career and I still receive Christmas cards from him and his wife (shout out to Tom Schick!).
+My academic advisor has become my mentor throughout my career.
 I’m pleased that this spirit of cura personalis is still alive at Xavier, which undoubtedly makes a positive impact on our students today.

 Favorite thing about Cincinnati